Yoán Moncada

-Yoán Manuel Moncada Olivera (born May 27, 1995) is a Cuban professional baseball third baseman who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Boston Red Sox, Chicago White Sox and Los Angeles Angels.
+Yoán Manuel Moncada Olivera (born May 27, 1995) is a Cuban professional baseball third baseman for the Los Angeles Angels of Major League Baseball (MLB).
+He has previously played in MLB for the Boston Red Sox and Chicago White Sox.
 He made his MLB debut with the Red Sox in 2016, and was traded to the White Sox during the 2016–2017 offseason.
 He is one of the first active MLB players to represent the Cuban national team in international competition.

 Professional career

 Elefantes de Cienfuegos

 Moncada made his debut for Cienfuegos of the Cuban National Series in 2012.
 In his two years with Cienfuegos he hit .277/.388/.380 with four home runs and 21 stolen bases.
 Moncada left Cuba in June 2014.
 Before signing with the Red Sox, Moncada was a highly sought after Cuban free agent.
 He was seen as a generational, five-tool talent, being compared to the likes of Robinson Canó.